weltliteratur/vossanto/special_cases.md

   hopes for Internet businesses but he also said that some companies were worried that the **Internet** might turn out to be the *CB radio of the 1990s*.
+- **pioneers**: 'They were the great **Johnny Appleseed** pioneers of *punk rock*,'' said Andy Schwartz, the former editor of New York Rocker, which chronicled the scene while it happened.

 National Adjectives
 -------------------